 Students should share their communication preferences with their interpreter(s) and captioning staff (seating, voicing, etc.).
 Online learning requires intentional communication between the student and service provider.
 Communication should include details of plan for platform usage (Collaborate Ultra, Teams, Zoom, etc.).

-If you have concerns with your interpreter or captionist that cannot be resolved directly, then please address with DHH Program Managers Amy Hogle (interpreters – email@example.com) or Nicole Stelzner (captioning, cued-speech, online – firstname.lastname@example.org).
+If you have concerns with your interpreter or captionist that cannot be resolved directly, then please address with the Accessibility Services Managers: Amy Hogle (interpreters) at firstname.lastname@example.org or Nicole Stelzner (captioning, cued-speech) at email@example.com.

 - UWM Code of Conduct: The University strives to create a positive, safe, and healthy environment for all students, faculty, and staff.
 Service providers are considered academic staff and are subject to the same policies and procedures for all UWM faculty and staff.
 Students and staff are always expected to treat each other with respect and professionalism.
 In the event a conflict occurs between students and their service providers, it is necessary to address the conflict respectfully and professionally.
-The DHH Program Managers and DHH Access Specialist are available to assist if needed.
+The Accessibility Services Managers and ARC Access Specialists are available to assist if needed.
 Any harassment, bullying, disorderly conduct, disruptive behavior, or any other behaviors towards service providers outlined in UWM’s Non-Academic Conduct policy will be reported to the Dean of Student’s office.

-- First Day of Class: Students should arrive/log in to the virtual platform a few minutes early the first day of class and meet with the interpreter or captionist regarding specifics of the class.
+- First Day of Class: Students enrolled in synchronous online courses should arrive/log in to the virtual platform a few minutes early the first day of class and meet with the service provider regarding specifics of the class.
+Students enrolled in face-to-face courses should arrive at the classroom a few minutes early to meet with their service provider and discuss communication specifics.

-- Cancellations and delays: Students should use email@example.com to let the office know if they are planning to arrive later than 10 or 15 minutes or not attending class at all.
-The interpreter or captionist will wait 10 minutes for a 50-minute class and 15 minutes for classes longer than an hour.
+- Cancellations and delays: Students should use firstname.lastname@example.org to let the office know if they are planning to arrive later than 10 or 15 minutes or not attending class at all.
+The service provider will wait 10 minutes for a 50-minute class and 15 minutes for classes longer than an hour.
 The same timelines apply for virtual classes.
 The assigned provider will leave/log out if the student does not arrive at class within these timelines.
-Students are to use the firstname.lastname@example.org to let the office know if they are planning to arrive later than 10 or 15 minutes or not attending class at all.

 - Interpreter/Captionist Not in Class: Email email@example.com if the interpreter or captionist does not show-up for class.
 We will investigate and send a service provider as quickly as possible.
 Should a provider be unavailable, we will work with the student and instructor to make up for missing material.